TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 And people seemed to like it.
 Thank god for that.

-## Write your blog on your phone
+## Write your blog from your phone

-The best way to keep myself writing is by writing my blog on my phone.
-I explained my thinking for this in [Write your blog on your phone](https://www.todepond.com/wikiblogarden/art/never-stop-writing/on-your-phone), which was turned into a [song](https://mathstodon.xyz/@ngons/112105422898363468) by ngons.
+The best way to keep myself writing is by writing my blog from my phone.
+I explained my thinking for this in [Write your blog from your phone](https://www.todepond.com/wikiblogarden/art/never-stop-writing/on-your-phone), which was turned into a [song](https://mathstodon.xyz/@ngons/112105422898363468) by ngons.

 ## Dashes